ChadBowler/Productivity-Ninja/README.md

  Contributions are welcome.
 Please create an independent branch and go through the customary and polite channels to initiate collaboration.

  ## Tests
+ No tests have been written for this file set.
+Passive debugging processes were undertaken to ensure the compatability and functionality of this website and its moving parts.

  ## Questions